 The current fiscal year (July 1) grant recipients will be listed below.

-BOISE — The Idaho Department of Environmental Quality (DEQ) today announced the award of $1,030,979 to 20 drinking water and wastewater systems to help the facilities evaluate deficiencies and determine necessary upgrades.
+BOISE — The Idaho Department of Environmental Quality (DEQ) today announced the award of $62,750 to two drinking water and wastewater systems to help the facilities evaluate system deficiencies and determine necessary upgrades.
+This funding was made available through Governor Brad Little’s Leading Idaho plan.

 This accordion will not appear on the screen